10 Of The Most Fascinating South African Animals To Encounter

 The Shy 5 are not as spectacular or famous as the Big 5 African animals but at least one of their members is more fascinating than you could ever imagine.

-If the guides don’t know which barrel exactly the meerkats went to sleep in, they don’t know where to take the tourists the next morning to wait for the meerkats to make their presence.
+If the guides don’t know which burrow exactly the meerkats went to sleep in, they don’t know where to take the tourists the next morning to wait for these incredible South African animals to make their presence.

 However, searching for the meerkats at the end of their hunting day is a challenging task.
-The way the guides describe it, they have to look for a large golden stick in the middle of the semi-desert.
-That might or might not be the current meerkat guard.
+The way the guides describe it, it’s like looking for a large golden stick in the middle of the dry semi-desert.
+The stick they spot might or might not be the current meerkat guard.

 If the stick doesn’t move for a long time, then it was unfortunately just a stick.
 So the guides have to look for another long object sticking up in the air out of the Klein Karoo ground.

 Meerkats are known for their cruelty, even towards their own.